HOWTOKILLAMONSTER/HOWTOKILLAMONSTER/README.md

 ----- . ♡ . -----

-I dont mind c*h at all its perfectly okay by me
+I dont mind c*h at all its perfectly okay by me.
+I mostly dont check public chat so whispering to me is easier.

 Lowkey just basic dni and do not start a full conversation/try to be friends with me if youre 18+.
 But if it is just c*h or if you just wanna say you like my skin or something similar its alr.